benunsworth/benunsworth.github.io/_posts/2025-07-30-LGR-new-council-website.md

 * making local government participative, open and accountable
 * communicating with authority and trust
 * making great digital and user-centred publishing easy
+* delivery by an agile team who working in the open

+## Get close to the LGR delivery team

+Landing safe and legal new councils on vesting day will be a clear and consistent message.
+There will be teams of people, led by a programme director and they'll mostly be working in waterfall and Prince2 project management methods.

+Running agile teams in waterfall programmes can be a recipe for trouble.
+Agree the outcomes you're working to and help people see how governance is built into every step.
+It's difficult to do this in abstract during the set up phase, but demoing working software at the end of the first sprint helps give senior people the assurance they need.
+Follow this with an early private beta well ahead of vesting day and you can give your colleagues one less thing to worry about.

+Agile accepts that the scope of the project will change over time.
+I can absolutely guarantee that will happen during LGR.
+Requirements changed, the scope changed, the budget changed.
+We had the new site live weeks ahead of time and avoided any big bang release.

 ## Build a multi-disciplinary team